 BOOK REVIEW EDITOR

-READERS: Peyton Brayboy, Emily Clemente, Kelly Copolo, Laura Crook, Milli Dave, Kat Fredyl, Katie Leonard, and Renata Schmidt
+READERS: Peyton Brayboy, Caroline Chen, Emily Clemente, Kelly Copolo, Laura Crook, Olivia Harris, Katie Leonard, Renata Schmidt, Carson St Denis, Grace Stroup ,Maxim Tsarev, and Abigail Welch

 The Carolina Quarterly has a long history.
 In 1844, the North Carolina University Magazine, published by members of the senior class, struggled through ten numbers and one year before expiring.
 In February 1852, Volume 1, Number 1 of a magazine bearing the same name appeared quietly at Chapel Hill, acknowledging its predecessor and praying for better luck.